-Machado had a commitment to Florida International University in case he did not sign, but he did come to agreement with the Birds.
+Machado had a commitment to Florida International University in case he did not sign, but he was signed by scout John Martin for $5.25 million.
 He played nine games in 2010, hitting .306/.359/.472 between the GCL Orioles and Aberdeen Ironbirds.
 Baseball America rated him as the #14 prospect in baseball going into 2011.
 In his first game of 2011, he went 2 for 3 with a triple for the Delmarva Shorebirds.
 On a fast track to the majors, he played only 38 games at Delmarva, hitting .276 with 8 doubles and 6 homers, then finished the season with the Frederick Keys of the Carolina League.
 Between the two stops, his batting line was .257/.335/.421 in 101 games, with 20 doubles, 5 triples and 11 homers, scoring 48 runs and driving in 50.
 At 18, he was one of the youngest players in high A ball that year, and Baseball America took that into account in moving him up to #11 in its ranking of prospects heading into 2012.

 Manny began 2012 in AA with the Bowie BaySox of the Eastern League where he was again among the youngest players in the league.
 In the 2012 Futures Game, he was a backup for the US in their 17-5 romp over the World.
 He replaced Billy Hamilton at shortstop in the 5th.
 He doubled off Ariel Pena his first time up, scoring Rob Brantly and Christian Yelich, and came home on a sacrifice fly by Wil Myers.
 He ended their 9-run inning by popping up versus Julio Rodriguez his second trip up in the 6th.
 His last time to the plate, he flew out against Bruce Rondon in the 8th.